HeapHopper/co-hacker-server/README.md

 )
 ```

-the `inline_assistant` uses the `nano` model for fast, "real time" response latency.
+The `inline_assistant` uses the `nano` model for fast, "real-time" response latency.

 #### 2. Prompt Templates

-Using [langchain](https://www.langchain.com/) module objects like `HumanMessagePromptTemplate`, `SystemMessagePromptTemplate` etc. we create a prompt (single or chain) for the task of inline code assistant.
+Using [langchain](https://www.langchain.com/) module objects like `HumanMessagePromptTemplate`, `SystemMessagePromptTemplate`, etc., we create a prompt (single or chain) for the task of inline code assistance.

 The prompt refers to data given in the request model, for example: